 In line with the standard process in the DfT's AMAT workbook, the do-minimum demand was input to the workbook as the baseline demand and is scaled internally from the scheme opening year for 20 years, in line with TAG guidance.
-A background growth rate in trips of 0.75% was assumed over this period based on National Travel Survey Data from 2006 to 2016.
+A background growth rate in trips of 0.75% was assumed over this period based on National Travel Survey Data from 2006 to 2016, as per the AMAT default.

-Conservatively, no extra allowance has been made for specific sites on the corridor, such as the Melbourn Science Park, which may generate a higher growth in journeys than this area average.
+Conservatively, no extra allowance has been made for specific sites on the corridor.
+It is assumed the Melbourn Science Park expansion currently under development is a part of this uplift.
+However, as future expansions are planned at this site and may generate a higher growth in journeys than this area average, a sensitivity test has been undertaken to assess the impact this would have on the scheme, as detailed in Section 3.12.